 There are multiple reasons why an SSA representative may deny your claim.
 The most common reasons include:

-- Lack of sufficient medical evidence: Your medical records must state you have a disability and can’t work because of it.
+- Lack of sufficient medical evidence: Your medical records must state you have a severe medical condition that causes substantial limitations .
 If your doctor doesn’t include information about your disability, you’ll likely be denied benefits.

 - Prior denial: If you received a denied application in the past and resubmit for benefits, the representative may deny your claim again.
 The best way to reapply is to file an appeal.